apache/incubator-weex/doc/syntax/display-logic.md

 #### use `track-by` to specify unique attribute

-By default when replacing a array, `repeat` will cause the entire list to be re-rendered.
+By default when replacing an array, `repeat` will cause the entire list to be re-rendered.
 However you can use `track-by` to specify an unique attribute as a hint, so that weex can reuse existing elements as much as possible.

 **NOTE: DO NOT USE DATA-BINDING SYNTAX FOR `track-by`**